Can you be alone without being lonely? Or lonely without being alone? I would say yes on both counts.

 I’ve always liked being alone, and am very much an introvert.
 I rarely have a hard time amusing myself when there’s no one else around.
 For more than half of my adult life I have lived alone, and I’m good with that.

 When I do experience loneliness, it doesn’t tend to have much to do with who or what is in the immediate physical environment.
 I sometimes feel lonely when the figurative distance between myself and important people in my life has grown wider.
-This is usually as a result of my depression-related tendency to push people away, And yes, I do see the ridiculousness in feeling lonely because I’ve pushed others away.
+This is usually as a result of my depression-related tendency to push people away, And yes, I do see the absurdity in feeling lonely because I’ve pushed others away.

 Loneliness can also be triggered when I fall into the trap of comparing my life circumstances to others.
 This isn’t a trap I get caught in too often, but it’s still there lurking in the background ready to pop out and knock me down every so often.